 - county, city, and school district sales and use taxes;

-- additional state sales tax on certain entertainment services;
+- certain information services and entertainment services;

-- New York City hotel unit fee.
+- New York City hotel unit fee; and

 How to claim the credit